-A substance abuse disorder is a medical condition that creates changes in the brain, making it require drugs or alcohol for normal functionality.
-When we suddenly stop taking a substance, our brains and body enter a state of withdrawal, causing uncomfortable symptoms.
+A substance use disorder (SUD) is a medical condition that changes the brain to require drugs or alcohol for normal functionality.
+When you suddenly stop taking a substance, your brain and body enter a state of withdrawal, causing uncomfortable symptoms.
 While most go to professional treatment for this process, some wonder how to stop drug addiction without rehab.

-Throughout this article, we’re going to discuss the process of recovery and what steps you’ll need to take in order to successfully quit drugs.
-From there, we’ll look into why professional treatment is so important for this process.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll discuss the process of recovery and what steps you’ll need to take to successfully quit drugs.
+From there, we’ll examine why professional treatment is important for this process.

 What is Drug Addiction?

-Drug addiction (or a substance abuse disorder) occurs when one loses their ability to control the use of legal or illegal medication.
-Typically, the signs of drug addiction appear when you continue to use a substance despite it causing harm in your life. ¹
+Drug addiction (or a substance use disorder) occurs when one loses their ability to control the use of legal or illegal medication.
+Typically, the signs of drug addiction appear when you continue to use a substance despite its harm in your life. ¹

-Addiction can start in a number of different ways.
+Addiction can start in several different ways.
 For example, one may initially experiment with recreational drugs in social situations.
 However, addiction doesn’t occur until the substance is used frequently and the brain and body have changed due to the substance’s impact.

 The changes that occur vary from substance to substance.
-Yet, almost all drugs cause some kind of physical and mental changes that require more of said drug to feel normal.
+Yet, almost all drugs cause some kind of physical and mental changes that require more of the drug to feel normal.

 Withdrawal symptoms are apparent in every drug that can cause addiction.
 In fact, most people avoid treatment due to the fear of withdrawal symptoms.
 However, the sooner you overcome these symptoms, the easier it becomes to fully recover from drug addiction.

-How to Stop Drug Addiction Without Rehab – 5 Steps
+5 Steps to Stop Drug Addiction Without Rehab

 However, we understand that not everyone has access to a treatment facility.
 In such cases, this is what you can expect to go through once you decide to quit a substance.
-Still, we highly recommend considering rehab before quitting drugs or alcohol on your own.
+Still, we highly recommend you consider rehab before quitting drugs or alcohol on your own.

 1.)
 Admit You Have a Problem

 Recovery cannot begin until you admit you have a problem.
 In most cases, substance abuse changes the brain to develop excuses and justifications for continued use.
-By admitting your problem, your taking the first steps towards finding the underlying causes of your addiction.
+If you admit you have a problem, you’re taking the first steps towards finding the underlying causes of your addiction.

 Of course, this isn’t easy.
 And it’s one of the biggest reasons a loved one can’t force recovery onto someone else.
-However, that’s not to say those seeking recovery can’t looked to loved ones for help.
+However, that’s not to say those who seek recovery can’t look to loved ones for help.

-Once you’ve admitted you have a problem, it’s important to have a solid support system helping you along the way.
-While these friends and family may not have all the answers, they can provide you with a trusting environment when things become most difficult.
+Once you’ve admitted a problem, it’s important to have a solid support system helping you along the way.
+While these friends and family may not have all the answers, they can provide you with a trusted environment when things become most difficult.

 2.)
 Detox – Physical Withdrawals

 When you suddenly stop taking drugs or alcohol, your body enters a state of detox where it must eliminate the influence of substances.
-This process will bring along a unique set of withdrawal symptoms – depending on the drug – that leave those struggling in an uncomfortable state for between 1 to 2 weeks. ³
+This process will bring along a unique set of withdrawal symptoms (depending on the drug) that leave you in an uncomfortable state for between one to two weeks. ³

-While it is possible to detox at home, there are two difficulties with this:
+While it’s possible to detox at home, there are two difficulties with this:

-- Being the grueling process of physical withdrawals, it’s only natural many want to turn back to a drug in order to avoid it.
+- Since the process of physical withdrawals is grueling, it’s only natural many want to turn back to a drug to avoid it.
 It takes a lot of willpower to overcome this stage of recovery on your own.

-- While it’s dependent on circumstances, some drugs will produce withdrawal symptoms that can lead to dangerous complications, such as seizures and severe dehydration. ⁴ This is one of the primary reasons medical facilities are highly recommended for the detox stage – the 24-hour support and monitoring ensures your safety.
+- While it’s dependent on circumstances, some drugs will produce withdrawal symptoms that can lead to dangerous complications, such as seizures and severe dehydration. ⁴ This is one of the primary reasons medical facilities are highly recommended for the detox stage.
+The 24-hour support and monitoring ensure your safety.

 3.)
 Mental and Emotional Withdrawals

-Once the body has been cleansed of chemical influence, the brain must then undergo its own withdraw.
+Once the body has been cleansed of chemical influence, the brain must undergo withdrawal.
 While symptoms vary depending on the drug, the most common mental and emotional withdrawals include: ⁵

 - Agitation